SERanking (the Best Semrush Alternative) Demo And How-To

 There’s a lot of premium services around for researching your website to help it rank better on the search engines.
 The two most popular among SEO service providers and all the gurus who tell you how to make money online, usually push Ahrefs and Semrush services.
 There’s good reasons for this, their services are comprehensive and well trusted.
 But they are expensive.
-Which is where SERanking comes in – and I’ve been using it for the past 6 months myself.
+Which is where SERanking comes in.
+I believe it’s the best Semrush alternative – and I’ve been using it for the past 12 months myself.
 It’s considerably cheaper per month than Semrush and AHrefs and offers similar features.

 Is A Keyword Research Tool Even Useful in 2021?